chrisruffalo/simple-ssl/README.md

 ret = RSA_generate_key_ex(r, 2048, 65537, NULL);
 ```

-Ok, so that just uses a slightly different API than C.
+Ok, so that just uses a slightly different API than the C example.
+(The method the C version calls is deprecated and should just be used
+pretty much the same way that this example is.)

 ### **C\#**